 The following is a guest post by Colleen Kong-Savage, a graphic artist in New York City.
 She writes and illustrates at Konga Line: Children Are Beastly.
+Let's discuss should the man pick up the tab on a date.

 I am on the dating scene again after sadly breaking up with my boyfriend of two years.
 But lemons into lemonade, and rainclouds into silver lining, I am looking at the situation as an opportunity to write this here essay and ask, On a date, should women still expect men to pick up the tab?